Duncan-Britt/Tic-Tac-Toe/README.md

 - You can toggle a helper tool which, when used, will show you how to not lose.
 - You can change the interface to a num-pad optimized interface.
 - You can change the markers on the board from X's and O's to whatever you want, provided they are different.
-- You can play with three different difficult levels, the most difficult of which is impossible to beat.
+- You can play with three different difficulty levels, the most difficult of which is impossible to beat.
 It's implemented using the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax)